 Early voting for New York’s Aug.
 23 primary started Saturday, and the future of regulated gambling in New York is something to keep an eye on.

 State Senator Joseph Addabbo Jr., the Chair of the Racing, Gaming, and Wagering Committee is facing challengers in the Democratic Primaries for the first time since he was elected in 2008.
-Addabbo was instrumental in getting mobile sports betting legalized in New York, and he is a critical player in licensing three downstate casinos and legalizing online casinos (iGaming).
+Addabbo was instrumental in getting NY sports betting legalized, and he is a critical player in licensing three downstate casinos and legalizing NY online casinos (iGaming).

 New York Sports Day spoke to Addabbo and his two primary challengers to grasp the potential future of regulated gambling in New York.
 Here’s what we learned.